cloudflare/cloudflare-docs/content/ddos-protection/managed-rulesets/http/configure-api.md

 Use overrides to configure the HTTP DDoS Attack Protection Managed Ruleset.
 Overrides allow you to define a different action or sensitivity level from the default values.
 For more information on the available action and sensitivity level values, refer to [Ruleset parameters](/ddos-protection/managed-rulesets/http/override-parameters/).

 Overrides can have a ruleset, tag, or rule scope.
+Tag and rule configurations have greater priority than ruleset configurations.

 You can create overrides at the zone level and at the account level.
 Account-level overrides allow you to apply the same override to several zones in your account with a single rule.
 For example, you can use an account-level override to lower the sensitivity of a specific managed ruleset rule or exclude an [IP List](/firewall/cf-dashboard/rules-lists/) for multiple zones.

 {{<Aside type="warning" header="Important">}}
 * The HTTP DDoS Attack Protection Managed Ruleset is always enabled — you cannot disable its rules using an override with `"enabled": false`.